modular-magician/terraform-provider-google-beta/website/docs/r/spanner_database.html.markdown

   database.
 Statements can create tables, indexes, etc. These statements execute atomically with the creation of the database: if there is an error in any statement, the database is not created.
+  Once a database is created, changes to this list cannot be used to migrate the schema in the existing database.
+We recommend users to rely on schema management tools instead of using this option.

 * `project` - (Optional) The ID of the project in which the resource belongs.
     If it is not provided, the provider project is used.